Don’t get me wrong I really love cooking.

 So armed with all this knowledge I have been trying to emulate my heroines.
 Mostly I have failed miserably.
-The first few crumbled and looked disgusting, next, batch was too fragile and the third had chocolate topping like concrete, it defied every attempt at dissection.
+The first few crumbled and looked disgusting, next, batch was too fragile, and the third had chocolate topping like concrete, it defied every attempt at dissection.

 Asked to cater for a Church event, I made three huge batches of biscuits, and for once these were perfect.
 I had nonchalantly thrown in more fat and sugar by mistake, resulting in a wonderful crisp yet light biscuit.
-Then I became blasé, trying to invent a recipe of my own, adding ginger and chocolate then even gaily slopping in some sherry.
+Then I became blasé, trying to invent a recipe of my own, adding ginger and chocolate then even sloping in some sherry.
 The resulting slice I then topped with half vanilla, half chocolate frosting.

-I delivered my efforts to the hall; one of the women, used to my usual dismal culinary offerings eyed them with suspicion.
+I delivered my efforts to the hall; one of the women used to my usual dismal culinary offerings eyed them with suspicion.
 Without a word, she swooped and tasted one.